nicolaemmolo/FakeNewsDetection_ThesisProject/README.md

 * Directories containing the output results of the experiments.
 * Jupyter Notebooks used for generating plots and visualizing the data.

+### `Word2Vec_GoogleNews300/`
+This folder contains the pre-trained **Word2Vec embeddings (Google News, 300d)** used to initialize the Deep Learning models (CNN and BiLSTM).
+*Note: Due to its significant file size, this directory is not included in the repository.
+You can download it on [https://code.google.com/archive/p/word2vec/](https://code.google.com/archive/p/word2vec/).*